NickJiEE/CrCM-Boost-PFC/CrCM_PFC_Final_Simulation_Verification_Report.md

 ## 2. Data sources and cross-check

 - The uploaded archive contains **14 primary stress CSV files** and **12 charge-balanced companion CSV files**.
 - Every requested startup and steady-state case is present.
-The archive also contains an extra `230 V, 50 Hz, full-load` case, which is not included in the requested main report.
+The uploaded `230 V, 50 Hz, full-load` case is also included because 230 V / 50 Hz is a common nominal mains condition outside North America.
 - Stress values in the CSVs were checked against the latest command-window outputs retained in this conversation.
 The compared values match to the displayed rounding.
 - The PF/efficiency script did not export CSV files.
 Those results are taken from the console outputs previously pasted in this conversation.
-- The standalone 120 V and 240 V full-load PF/efficiency values were available only in rounded retained summaries; they are marked with `≈`.
+- The standalone 120 V, 230 V, and 240 V full-load PF/efficiency values were available only in rounded retained summaries; they are marked with `≈`.
+The 230 V output-power estimate is calculated from the uploaded Vout RMS value and the 1600 Ω load.
 Final-controller full-load behavior is independently confirmed by the refreshed 90 V and 264 V corner runs and by the 120 V post-step 100% window.
 - Post-step CSV files contain the final steady-state window only.
 Transient extrema were taken from the plotted waveforms or separately measured cursor values.

 ## 3. Startup verification